How it works

-Because of the autostart option, stores can schedule the Mini Bakery to start baking up to three hours before the store opens.
+Because of the autostart option, stores can schedule the breadbot to start baking up to three hours before the store opens.
 This allows for a head start — if necessary — to meet daily production demands.
 Start and stop baking times and the desired number of loaves can also be scheduled 3 months out.

 It Asks for Help

-The bakery will ask for help throughout the day.
+The breadbot will ask for help throughout the day.
 Examples of messages it sends include: "Please empty the cabinet of bread", "I need more mix", or "I'm finished baking today".
 This allows the bakery staff to spend on average only 40 minutes a day pouring mix and slicing bread.